-Ketorolac tromethamine injection may be used as a single or multiple dose on a regular or "as needed" schedule for the management of moderately severe, acute pain that requires analgesia at the opioid level, usually in a postoperative setting.
-Hypovolemia should be corrected prior to the administration of ketorolac tromethamine (see WARNINGS - Renal Effects).
-Patients should be switched to alternative analgesics as soon as possible, but ketorolac tromethamine therapy is not to exceed 5 days.
-When administering ketorolac tromethamine injection, the intravenous bolus must be given over no less than 15 seconds.
+Ketorolac tromethamine injection may be used as a single or multiple dose on a regular or "prn" schedule for the management of moderately severe, acute pain that requires analgesia at the opioid level, usually in a postoperative setting.
+Hypovolemia should be corrected prior to the administration of ketorolac tromethamine (see WARNINGS -Renal Effects).
+Patients should be switched to alternative analgesics as soon as possible, but ketorolac tromethamine therapy is not to exceed 5 days. given over no less than 15 seconds.
 The intramuscular administration should be given slowly and deeply into the muscle.
-The analgesic effect begins in ~30 minutes with maximum effect in 1 to 2 hours after dosing intravenous or intramuscular.
+The analgesic effect begins in \sim 30 minutes with maximum effect in 1 to 2 hours after dosing intravenous or intramuscular.
 Duration of analgesic effect is usually 4 to 6 hours.